-Although Pet Assure isn’t necessarily a pet insurance provider, it’s discount plans can help rabbit owners drastically reduced their veterinary bills, when their pet receives care in a participating clinic.
+Although Pet Assure isn’t necessarily a pet insurance provider, it’s discount plans can help rabbit owners drastically reduce their veterinary bills, when their pet receives care in a participating clinic.

 Pet Assure customers receive a discount card that entitles them to 25 percent off all services (and some products) in veterinary offices that are part of the substantial Pet Assure network, with multiple participating clinics located in every state.
 Rates are highly affordable, and the company’s online quote calculator provides a quick quote based on the animal’s breed and zip code.